MaxiARG/Homemade-React-Renderer/Readme.md

 c- Fibers data structure, which allows to represent nodes, parents, children, siblings, current state and previous states.
 It also allows the reconciliation process when state changes.

+d- Hooks implemented: useState, useEffect... more to come..

+e- Style object as a prop

+f- Children flattening: allows to use {myListOfUsers.map(elem => <div>elem.name</div>)}

 If you add a breakpoint in one of your function components in a real React app, the call stack should show you: